Astronomy and technology

 We ran the 13 baseline queries in cold and hot modes.
 Cold is when the database server is stopped, all system caches are emptied and the server is restarted.
 For hot runs we don't restart the server, but let it running so that queries can benefit from data available in cache.
 We took the average from ten such runs and compared it with the corresponding reported MySQL query run times.
 These were adopted from the S15 Large Scale Tests.
 Error bars in the bar chart represent the standard deviations.

-Note that the comparison is not totally fair, because the MySQL queries ran on a 33 TB database, whereas the MonetDB database size was 1.3 TB, a difference factor of about 25.
+Note that the comparison is not totally fair, because the MySQL queries ran on a 33 TB database spread over 25 machines, whereas the MonetDB database size was one 1.3 TB slice of this on a single beefy machine.
 We do not know whether the MySQL performance numbers come from hot or cold runs.

 What we can see from the graph is that almost all, except two, queries run more than two orders of magnitude faster, albeit on a smaller set of data.
 Nevertheless, if we take into account the factor of 25 for the data ratio and assume we can scale (pestimistically) linearly for the performance, this is still a comparable and fast approach.